luungoc2005/luungoc2005-github-io-old/_posts/2017-3-11-machine-learning-with-the-vietnam-stock-market.markdown

 For the second attempt, I setup an entire Django+React web app so I can later upload to AWS and see if I can trade with the strategy.
 This will also allow for automated data gathering - by virtue of the app running on a cloud service.
 The repository is [here](https://github.com/luungoc2005/stocksman-react).
 Be warned the app is not optimized - the main bottleneck lies in database querying.
 However a 1-2 seconds lag for every predict query doesn't seem entirely intolerable enough for me to try and address the issue.

-With this, I also set up a way for me to assess the performing stocks for the day - after the data is updated
+With this, I also set up a way for me to assess the top performing stocks for the day - after the data is updated

 ![The top stocks in Vietnam]({{ site.url }}/assets/images/stocks-top-performers.PNG)